woocommerce/qit-documentation/docs/custom-tests/generating-tests.md

-# Generating Custom E2E Tests
+# Generating custom E2E tests

 After setting up your environment and understanding the basics of custom E2E tests, the next step is to generate your initial test scaffolding.
 QIT provides a CLI command to create a starter structure, making it easy to begin writing tests tailored to your extension’s unique features and workflows.

-## Basic Scaffolding
+## Basic scaffolding

 To create a simple test setup:
 `qit scaffold:e2e ./e2e`